kuritsu/pozoledf-chef-repo/README.md

 ## Next Steps

-Read the README file in each of the subdirectories for more information about what goes in those directories.
+First make sure you read every file inside the `docs` dir.
+Then read all READMEs in every other directory for more information.